DariushStony/docker-basics/README.md

 1. Server / Hardware -> Hypervisor -> VMs
 2. Server / Hardware -> OS -> Hypervisor -> VMs

-To build Virtual machines you start off with hardware and then on top of the hardware, there is a software called a _Hypervisor_.
+To build Virtual machines you start off with hardware and then on top of the hardware, there is software called a _Hypervisor_.
 A hypervisor is what allows one machine to run multiple virtual machines.
 It's what allocates and controls the sharing of a machine's hardware.
 On top of the hypervisor are the virtual machines and each will have its own operating systems such as Windows, Linux, and Unix.